5.56 vs. 9mm: Carbine Caliber Conundrum

 So which one should you own?

-Technical Specs
+Specs Comparison

-As expected, these two cartridges have some drastic differences, making them easy to distinguish at a glance.
+These two cartridges have some drastic differences, making them easy to distinguish at a glance.

-What Are The Differences In Recoil Between 5.56 and 9mm Firearms?
+What Are the Differences in Recoil Between 5.56 and 9mm Firearms?

 Recoil is an important consideration when purchasing a new cartridge.
-A round with heavy recoil will be more challenging to control and will slow the rate of your follow-up shots.
+A round with heavy recoil will be more challenging to control and slow the rate of your follow-up shots.
 Increased recoil also raises the potential for flinching.

-Neither cartridge is known for shoulder-thumping recoil.
+Neither cartridge is known for having shoulder-thumping recoil.
 In fact, shooters often choose both because of their low recoil.

 While the 9mm technically has less recoil, it’s not enough to make a drastic difference.
 This category is a draw.

-In contrast, a 124 grain 9mm bullet fired from a handgun with a sight height of 0.5” and zeroed at 25 yards will have a bullet drop of -12.03” at 100 yards.
+In contrast, a 124 grain 9mm bullet fired from a handgun with a sight height of 0.5" and zeroed at 25 yards will have a bullet drop of -12.0" at 100 yards.

-Even when we try to make everything as even as possible, such as firing a lighter 9mm projectile and using a carbine for both cartridges, the 5.56 NATO cartridge will still have a flatter trajectory.
+Even when we try to make everything as even as possible, such as firing a lighter 9mm projectile and using a carbine for both cartridges, the 5.56 NATO will still have a flatter trajectory.

 The 5.56 easily wins this section.